-If you wish to continue the adventure and enjoy a full comprehensive tour of California, please check out our set departure birding tour to southern California immediately following this one.
-This trip includes stops in various habitats for California Gnatcatcher, Island Scrub Jay, Allen’s Hummingbird and a trip to the Salton Sea.
+If you wish to enjoy a full comprehensive tour of California, please check out our set departure birding tour to southern California.
+This trip includes stops in various habitats for California Gnatcatcher, California Thrasher, California Quail and many more.
 Please see the separate itinerary for more information.

 The stunning White-headed Woodpecker always causes a moment of awe.

 The tour begins with your arrival at San Jose International Airport, after which we will then gather in the hotel lobby around 6pm before heading out to our first dinner to discuss the exciting possibilities of the trip.
 Depending on arrival times, we may be able to get in some birding around the San Francisco Bay before dinner and get our first taste of Pacific Ocean species such as Pelagic Cormorant, Western Grebe, California Gull, Black Oystercatcher and more.

 California Thrasher is typically found in thickets and shrubs.